Are my medical records private and confidential?

 Please note that according to legislation and Medicare rules a child aged 14 or over may attend a GP alone and consent to normal medical treatment without the parents knowledge or consent.

-From 15 July 2019, for all NEW patients to the practice we charge a private fee for GP consultations with the exception of children, students and DVA card holders.
+Our contractor GPs charge a private fee for GP consultations with the exception of children, students and DVA card holders.
+For those with a concession card, our contractor GPs will usually charge a discounted fee.
 A Medicare rebate is available for those who are eligible.

 Please note that fees for some GP consultations may be covered by insurance, eg. Workplace or motor vehicle injury consultations.
 In these cases, the patient will be charged the appropriate fees until a claim number has been obtained by the patient.